Skip to main content

 • Empty files and non-CSV file types are rejected with a clear error.

-• Each upload becomes its own table; uploading the same filename twice creates a second table — old data is never overwritten silently.
+• Each upload becomes its own table; uploading the same filename twice is rejected — old data is never overwritten silently.

 Next steps